deanhamsft/Brinehaven/NPC's of Brinehaven/Tabaxi Stalkers.md

 Scene at the Hearth

-The Brinehaven Hearth is warm but crowded, the hearthstone’s glow casting playful shadows.
-Torvyn approaches first, nervously offering his mackerel near the bar, while Harnic lingers by the fire, whistling off-key until Rusty nudges him toward her.
-Both compete awkwardly, their admiration evident in stutters and exaggerated gestures, drawing laughs from other patrons like Calen Shorewhistle.
+**The Brinehaven Hearth is warm but crowded, the hearthstone’s glow casting playful shadows.
+A lean young man with sun-bleached hair tied in a messy ponytail approaches, nervously offering a mackerel near the bar, while A broad-shouldered man with a scruffy beard lingers by the fire, whistling off-key until his dog nudges him toward the Tabaxi.
+Both compete awkwardly, their admiration evident in stutters and exaggerated gestures, drawing laughs from other patrons..**

 - Dialogue Exchange Example:
     Torvyn: “Uh, miss Tabaxi, this fish is yours—freshest in the sea!
 Better than that lumbering oaf’s wood, eh?”